chinapedia/wikipedia.abstract.en/Page/3D_fold_evolution.md

 Wheeler Ridge, California

-Fig. 14 Left: Sentinel Satellite Image of area of Wheeler Ridge, CA.[87] Right: Showing water gaps and wind gap at the eastern part of Wheeler Ridge anticline and topographic profile A-B across the fold crest.
-Brown line: fold hinge; Blue line: river/water gap; Brown line: wind gap

-Located at southern California, Wheeler Ridge anticline is an east-west trending fault-bend fold,[88] and is part of Pleito-Wheeler Ridge thrust fault system.[89]
-Structural deformation in the area has been active since late Pleistocene, resulting in significant three-dimensional fold growth.[90]
+Located at southern California, Wheeler Ridge anticline is an east-west trending fault-bend fold,[87] and is part of Pleito-Wheeler Ridge thrust fault system.[88]
+Structural deformation in the area has been active since late Pleistocene, resulting in significant three-dimensional fold growth.[89]

-The eastern end of the anticline has been experiencing fold growth towards the east-southeast.[91]
+The eastern end of the anticline has been experiencing fold growth towards the east-southeast.[90]

-Firstly, the structural elevation of eastern Wheeler Ridge decreases from the west to east,[92] suggesting that the eastern part of the examined section is uplifted and exposed to erosion at a later time than the western part of the examined section.
+Firstly, the structural elevation of eastern Wheeler Ridge decreases from the west to east,[91] suggesting that the eastern part of the examined section is uplifted and exposed to erosion at a later time than the western part of the examined section.
 Thereby it supports a west-to-east fold growth direction

 Second, the main flowing river channels show a curvature that bends towards the east-southeast.
 The curvature seems to a result of gradual uplift of rocks towards the east-southeast and shows resemblance to the patterns of deflected streams during lateral fold growth.
-Under this assumption, this evidence supports the growth of fold towards the east-southeast.[93]
+Under this assumption, this evidence supports the growth of fold towards the east-southeast.[92]

-Third, the abandonment of old river channels (formation of wind gap) can be seen in a topographic profile across ridge crest.[94]
+Third, the abandonment of old river channels (formation of wind gap) can be seen in a topographic profile across ridge crest.[93]
 As shown in fig.12, the base elevation of the wind gap approximately corresponds to the surface elevation of water gap 1, indicating that the original river channel along the wind gap was abandoned at the same time as water starts to flow in water gap 1 and therefore the two are probably formed from the singer river.
 It seems that the river originally flowing in the wind gap was deflected due to uplifting and flow along water gap 1 instead.
 Therefore, there is a strong evidence supporting that fold grows laterally towards east-southeast.

-Forth, soil analysis indicates a high level of soil development at the western part of the examined section indicates, and the level of soil development gradually decreases towards the east.[95]
+Forth, soil analysis indicates a high level of soil development at the western part of the examined section indicates, and the level of soil development gradually decreases towards the east.[94]
 It is suggested that western part of the examined area is of an older age comparing to the eastern part, and therefore the fold grows from west to east.

 Fold linkage

 Orientation of linkage

-In an area affected by regional stress, most of the faults and folds are aligned along strike.[96]
-In forced folds, linkage of folds is strongly associated with linkage of the underlying faults.[97]
-Growth and displacement of faults are affected by not only the far-field stress of the region but also the position of faults relative to each other.[98]
-This is a result of a reloading positive feedback mechanism, which suggests that the stress build-up in the population of faults that are aligned along strike are much faster than those located in stress shadow (i.e. transverse to the main alignments), and thus the higher frequency of rupture and growth rates in faults that are optimally aligned.[99][100][101][102]
+In an area affected by regional stress, most of the faults and folds are aligned along strike.[95]
+In forced folds, linkage of folds is strongly associated with linkage of the underlying faults.[96]
+Growth and displacement of faults are affected by not only the far-field stress of the region but also the position of faults relative to each other.[97]
+This is a result of a reloading positive feedback mechanism, which suggests that the stress build-up in the population of faults that are aligned along strike are much faster than those located in stress shadow (i.e. transverse to the main alignments), and thus the higher frequency of rupture and growth rates in faults that are optimally aligned.[98][99][100][101]
 Conversely, the faults that are located in stress shadow are relaxed and have a lower frequency of rupture and growth rates.
-As localization of deformation among faults continues, some faults may concentrate the stress and upon linking with other faults form a main fault that accommodates most of the displacement in the region.[103]
-On the other hand, the faults that orient in the stress shadow will decrease in growth rates and even become inactive in the long term.[104]
-As a result, in a region with pervasive compressional stress, two merged fold segments are usually aligned along-strike, as the folds would probably be rendered inactive if they are not aligned in such favorable ways.[105]
+As localization of deformation among faults continues, some faults may concentrate the stress and upon linking with other faults form a main fault that accommodates most of the displacement in the region.[102]
+On the other hand, the faults that orient in the stress shadow will decrease in growth rates and even become inactive in the long term.[103]
+As a result, in a region with pervasive compressional stress, two merged fold segments are usually aligned along-strike, as the folds would probably be rendered inactive if they are not aligned in such favorable ways.[104]

 Mode of linkage

   Linear Linkage                                                                                                                                                                                                                En-echelon Linkage                                                                                                                                                                   No Linkage
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ -------------------------------------------------------------------------------------------
-  Linear_fold_linkage.gif                                                                                                                                                                                                       Oblique_fold_linkage.gif                                                                                                                                                             No_fold_linkage_mod_mod.gif

   Resultant landforms
-  A linear saddle that is aligned with the fold axis of the embryonic folds forms in between approaching folds[106][107]                                                                                                        A curved saddle forms in between the approaching folds[108]                                                                                                                          Embryonic fold segments grow past each other without mechanical interaction
+  A linear saddle that is aligned with the fold axis of the embryonic folds forms in between approaching folds[105][106]                                                                                                        A curved saddle forms in between the approaching folds[107]                                                                                                                          Embryonic fold segments grow past each other without mechanical interaction
   Overall structure
-  A continuous cylindrical fold[109] aligning perpendicular to the regional tectonic force that resembles a Type 1 refold structure.[110]
-It can be confused with a single growing embryonic fold with huge fold axial length   A single continuous cylindrical anticlinal structure with bent fold hinge around the point of linkage, resembling a Type 2 refold structure[111]                                     Two oppositely plunging parallel anticlinal fold trains and a syncline form[112]
+  A continuous cylindrical fold[108] aligning perpendicular to the regional tectonic force that resembles a Type 1 refold structure.[109]
+It can be confused with a single growing embryonic fold with huge fold axial length   A single continuous cylindrical anticlinal structure with bent fold hinge around the point of linkage, resembling a Type 2 refold structure[110]                                     Two oppositely plunging parallel anticlinal fold trains and a syncline form[111]
   Remarks
-  The overall structure can be easily confused with a single growing embryonic fold with huge fold axial length.[113]
+  The overall structure can be easily confused with a single growing embryonic fold with huge fold axial length.[112]
 Embryonic fold segments grow in a direction perpendicular to the regional tectonic force.
-Growing embryonic fold segments align in a stepping manner and join obliquely.[114][115]
+Growing embryonic fold segments align in a stepping manner and join obliquely.[113][114]
 Embryonic fold segments grow in a direction perpendicular to the regional tectonic force.
 Embryonic fold segments grow in a direction perpendicular to the regional tectonic force.

 Identification of fold linkage

-A_(mid,) relative height of surface in the horizontal middle of the surface in the area of approaching fold tips, is useful for defining the status of two approaching structures in the spectrum from no linkage to linear or en-echelon linkage.[116]
-Relative height is defined as the surface elevation of the point of interest minus the average surface elevation of the area of the approaching fold tips (see fig.15).[117]
+A_(mid,) relative height of surface in the horizontal middle of the surface in the area of approaching fold tips, is useful for defining the status of two approaching structures in the spectrum from no linkage to linear or en-echelon linkage.[115]
+Relative height is defined as the surface elevation of the point of interest minus the average surface elevation of the area of the approaching fold tips (see fig.15).[116]

 _If A_(mid)>0, linkage is present_.